jKaranja19/waste_wise/README.md

 ## Installation

-To install WasteWise on your Android device:
+To install WasteWise on your Android device follow the steps shown:

 1. **Clone the repository:**
     ```bash